CCJ Mortgages: Getting a Mortgage With a CCJ

 Can you get a mortgage with a CCJ?

+Yes, it's possible to get a mortgage with a CCJ, although it’s more difficult than with a clean credit report.
 Several factors will influence whether a lender will accept your application and which mortgage products are available to you.
 Let’s explore the key details a lender will consider when applying for a mortgage with a CCJ:

-Are there multiple CCJs on your credit file?
+3. Are there multiple CCJs on your credit file?
 If you have just one CCJ, lenders may view it as a blip in an otherwise acceptable credit history.
 However, multiple CCJs suggest a pattern of financial mismanagement, and most lenders won’t approve a loan if you’ve had more than two in the last few years.

-How much have you saved for your deposit?
-Mortgage lenders may hesitate to accept your application with a CCJ due to the perceived risk, as they’re concerned about your ability to repay a large loan.
+6. How much have you saved for your deposit?
+Mortgage lenders might hesitate to accept your application with a CCJ due to the perceived risk, as they’re concerned about your ability to repay a large loan.
 By saving a larger house deposit to reduce the amount you need to borrow, you can improve your chances of securing the loan.

 How much can you borrow for a mortgage with a CCJ?

 Lenders usually calculate how much you can borrow based on a multiple of your annual income, often around 4x your salary.
-For instance, if you earn £30,000 a year, you could potentially borrow up to £120,000.
+For example, if you earn £30,000 a year, you could potentially borrow up to £120,000.

 How to get a mortgage with a CCJ